-The Coastal Credit Union Foundation's top priorities for community focus are non-profit projects that work to:
+The Foundation's top priorities for community focus are non-profit projects that work to:

 Requirements for Grant Submissions

-Interested applicants can send their completed requests to firstname.lastname@example.org.
+Interested applicants can send their completed requests to email@example.com.
 Successful applicants will follow our application process to the letter.
-Valid, complete submissions will be forwarded to the Coastal Credit Union Foundation's board of directors, which meets quarterly, reviews each request and makes decisions based on a set of criteria.
+Valid, complete submissions will be forwarded to the Coastal Credit Union Foundation's board of directors, which meets quarterly, and reviews each request and makes decisions based on a set of criteria.
 We like submissions that include easy-to-grasp descriptions of programs or projects and realistic analysis of the potential impact in the community.
-Proposals that match our priorities - helping the financially vulnerable, increasing financial literacy and alleviating food insecurity – always have the best chance of receiving grants.
+Proposals that match our priorities - financial education, affordable housing, or financial well being – always have the best chance of receiving grants.

 Here are the details about Coastal Credit Union Foundation's Grants:

 - To be eligible, groups must be tax-exempt organizations under Internal Revenue Service Code Section 501(c)(3) and must be requesting funding for a special project or program

 - Grants will not be made to cover a nonprofit group’s administrative or operating expenses, or to support individuals, political activities or private foundations